The Partial History of Serac Adventure Films

 I got my start in the adventure film business through the encouragement of my brothers, Gordon and Nicolas, and my father, Roger Brown.
 My brothers and I grew up in a production office.
 Dad's office was part of our house.
 My early memories were defined by the smell of 16mm film and Dad's pipe tobacco.
 Dad's partners and collaborators included greats like Bob Fulton (Touching the Void) and Barry Corbett (1963 American Everest Expedition).
 There was a steady stream of fascinating people visiting our house in Vail.
 His other friends and colleagues included Royal Robbins, Tom Frost, and Yvonne Chionuard.
 From a young age, we learned how to ski with a backpack loaded with camera gear.

 I graduated from CU in Boulder in 1990.
 I was 24 years old and working as a bartender.
 Brothers Gordon (older) and Nicolas (younger from Dad's second marriage) were already working for Dad (Roger) at Summit Films.
 They, especially Gordon, talked me into helping out and then pushed a camera into my hands.
 My brothers and Dad desperately needed help with two films simultaneously, a theatrical ski film called 'The Magic Skis' and a kayaking film in Southern Mexico for National Geographic Explorer.
-It was a crazy year with all three brothers working with Dad and filling our passports with stamps making films in faraway places.
-The arrangement didn't last long; we were all ambitious and desired to forge different paths.
+It was a crazy year with all three brothers working with Dad, filling our passports with stamps, and making films in faraway places.
+The arrangement lasted only briefly; we were all ambitious and desired to forge different paths.

-In 1995 I moved back to Colorado to work for John Wilcox at American Adventure Productions.
+In 1995, I moved back to Colorado to work for John Wilcox at American Adventure Productions.
 John gave me the greatest opportunities I could have ever hoped for, some beyond my capability.
-I worked with fantastic adventure athletes in this role and learned much about their adventure philosophy.
+In this role, I worked with fantastic adventure athletes and learned much about their adventure philosophy.
 I learned about climbing from Todd Skinner and Lynn Hill, mountaineering from Alex Lowe and Conrad Anker, Kayaking from Doug Ammons and The Snively Brothers, caving with Scott Davis, and many other pursuits and masters.
-Eventually, while making many adventure films, I unexpectedly developed an obsession with climbing Mount Everest.
+Eventually, while making many adventure films, I unexpectedly became obsessed with climbing Mount Everest.
 I had seen it from a nearby mountain while we were making a film, and when I looked up, I felt something powerful; I felt that I 'had' to reach the summit.
 In 1999, on a skiing expedition to Mount Shishapangma in Tibet, an avalanche tragically took the lives of team members Dave Bridges and Alex Lowe.
 I decided to move back to Boulder, Colorado, and work independently.

 In the year 2000, I fulfilled the dream of climbing Mount Everest.
 The climb and subsequent film were a financial disaster.
 Still, they caught the attention of blind adventurer Erik Weihenmayer and his team, inviting me to film his historic ascent in 2001.
 That film was called Farther Than the Eye Can See, and the project cemented a lifelong friendship with Erik.